Describing Quasi-Graphic Matroids: Examples

 \begin{example} Let $G$ be a graph that is embedded in the torus and let $\mc B$ be the collection of contractible cycles of $G$.
 Each non-contractible cycle is in a homology class $(a,b) \in \bb Z \times \bb Z$ where $(a,b)$ is a relatively prime pair.
 Cycles in two different homology classes must intersect.
 Thus each bracelet consists of a pair of cycles in the same homology class, and two bracelets from distinct homology classes cannot be adjacent in the bracelet graph of $\GB$.
 Thus the number of connected components of the bracelet graph is the number of homology classes containing bracelets.
 For the $2m\times 2m$ torus grid or any embedded graph containing it as a minor, there is a bracelet in each of the homology classes $(1,k)$, $(-1,k)$, $(k,1)$, and $(-k,1)$ for $k \in \{0,\ldots,m-1\}$ (see Figure \ref{F:TorusGrid}) so this number is at least $4m-4$.

 Thus graphs embedded on the torus yield a family of biased graphs with $n$ vertices and $O(n)$ edges whose bracelet graphs can have $O(\sqrt n)$ components.
-So an $n$-vertex biased graph $(G,\mc B)$ coming from an embedding in the torus can yield in the order of $2^{\sqrt{n}}$ pairwise non-isomorphic quasi-graphic matroids.
+So an $n$-vertex biased graph $(G,\mc B)$ coming from an embedding in the torus may potentially yield in the order of $2^{\sqrt{n}}$ pairwise non-isomorphic quasi-graphic matroids.

 In contrast to the families described in the previous two examples, there is no finite bound $b$ such that from every graph in the family it is possible to remove at most $b$ vertices to obtain a subgraph with a degenerate tripartition. \end{example}